 The best way to see whether you would enjoy practicing karate, and to ask any questions, is to come along to watch or participate in a class.
-Your first two lessons are free.
-Adults can train three times per week on Mon at 7pm, or Wed/Thu at 6.45pm (with a 4th class available once you've a little more experience).
+We offer two no-strings attached trial classes for prospective students to ensure our programs are right for you.
+Adults can train three times per week on Monday or Thursday at 7:00pm, or Wednesday at 6:45pm (with a 4th class available once you've a little more experience).

 Here is a demonstration of kata and it's practical applications: